 When I embarked on a MA in Magazine Journalism I felt that the material was somewhat repetitive and resembled what I had learnt during my undergraduate degree.
 I dropped the course and became resigned to the fact that I wouldn’t have a Masters to my name.
 Maybe it wasn’t even a necessity, after all, I did have a job at the time and have subsequently gone on to other roles.

-I also realised I didn’t have a niche that ignited that journalistic spark.
+I realised I didn't have a specialism and it worried me.
 But the more I wrote and blogged, I found that my niche didn’t fit into industry categories like fashion or business.
 People were my passion.
 I wanted whatever I wrote to touch, resonate and connect with people.
 I wanted to open people’s eyes to realities that were happening around them.

 When I found a MA in War Journalism and International Human Rights at the University of Lincoln, I felt excited at the prospect of sinking my teeth into something new and fresh.
 In an ideal world, this course would allow me to give the most vulnerable people a voice.
 This was the kind of journalism I wanted to work in.
 I started thinking about logistics and whether I could take this course as a distance learning option.
 Unfortunately, this wasn’t possible and the thought of moving to Lincoln and having to give up my job proved too overwhelming for me and I decided against this MA.